Radico/sql-extractor/README.md

 Most Java SQL projects are designed around Object Relational Mappings.
 While this is powerful it doesn't allow the flexibility for dynamic queries.

-We need a flexible way to connect to various JDBC data sources and run arbitrary queries, return line delimited JSON.
+We need a flexible way to connect to various JDBC data sources, run arbitrary queries, return line delimited JSON.

 More info: http://jsonlines.org/